dedica-team/nivio/docs/source/install.rst

 The landscape diagram should update immediately in your browser.

-Only if you change the name of the landscape itself, then you need to refresh the browser manually.

 As long as the landscape's `identifier` is the same, it will be updated in place.
 If you change the landscape identifier in the YAML file, then Nivio will create a new, separate landscape.

 .. code-block:: bash